 how does this work?

 Good question!
-First, you and I will talk about your wedding day and what you want to prioritize in your video either via email, over the phone, or in person.
-Then, once we both agree on the details and sign a contract, a $1,000 deposit will be due.
+First, we’ll check to see if I am available on your wedding day.
+If yes, great!
+We can talk on the phone/ over email about any questions/ concerns you might have, or we can cut right to the chase if you’re sure you want to book me.
+I’ll send you a contract, we’ll sign it, and at that point, a $1,000 deposit will be due.
+Then we wait!
 Two weeks out from your wedding date, I will ask for your day-of timeline and we’ll set arrival/ departure times for me.
 I’ll get in touch with your coordinator/ planner (if you have one) and then… we’ll do the thing!
 Your wedding day!
-After that, you’ll hear from me within a few weeks with my editing timeline and we’ll talk songs.
-Then, before you know it, you’ll receive your edited video within 8-10 weeks after your wedding!
+After that, you’ll hear from me within a few weeks about my editing timeline and we’ll talk songs.
+Then, before you know it, you’ll receive your edited video within 8-12 weeks after your wedding!
 At that time, your final payment of $1000 will be due.
 And that’s it!

 How do you pick the music for the video?

-There is no good answer to this because it's mostly an intuitive process for me!
-First, I ask for your input- genre, specific songs, sounds like ___, etc. Then, taking that into consideration + understanding the vibe and emotion and meaning of the day overall, I fall into a DEEP Spotify hole.
+There is no good answer to this because it's mostly an intuitive process for me.
+First, I ask for your input- genre, specific songs, movie soundtracks, sounds like ___, etc. Then, taking that into consideration + understanding the vibes and emotions and meaning of the day overall, I fall into a DEEP Spotify hole.
 Eventually I resurface with a bunch of options for you.
 I send them all in an email and ask if you hate/ love any of them, making sure you approve before getting into the edit!

 what do you include in your videos?

-I almost always include audio of the vows during the ceremony, but that tends to be the only day-of audio that I use.
+I always include audio of the vows during the ceremony, but that tends to be the only day-of audio that I use.
 I can use audio from any other moment if you request it!
-The longer the video is, the more time I can dedicate to whatever you want me to prioritize!
 For example- your maid of honor's speech, a specific reading from the ceremony, or any other moment that meant a lot to you.
 The more input you give me, the more challenging and fun it is on my end!

 What do you need from me before the wedding?